jruels/docker-fun/labs/06-volumes/06_data_persistence_lab1.md

 ### 1. Define a Volume and Run a Container
 Step by Step Guide

-1. Locate the IP address of the Master machine in the lab folder.

-2. If on a Mac, or using Linux:
-In a command line, enter
-`ssh -i </Users/…/>docker.pem root@<IP>`
-The .pem file will be provided by the instructor for this lab.
-This command will connect the console to the Docker machine.

-*If using Windows: Open Putty and connect to the session you saved earlier.*

 3. In the command line, create a single container that defines a volume and specifies the volume mount point:
 `docker run -d --volume /var/lib/cassandra/data --name cass-shared alpine echo Data Container`